The best doctoral dissertation in comparative economic systems

 It is a condition of the award that the winner presents her or his work in the form of a short lecture to the plenary session of the 15th EACES conference to be held in Warsaw, Poland, 6-8 September 2018.
 (Travel costs are to be covered by the Euro 1500 award).
 The winner will be notified no later than June 30, 2018.

-To be eligible for the EACES award 2018, the doctoral dissertation must have been accepted for the degree of PhD (or equivalent in continental Europe) between January 2016 and December 2017.
+To be eligible for the EACES PhD Thesis Award 2018, the doctoral dissertation must have been accepted for the degree of PhD (or equivalent in continental Europe) between January 2016 and December 2017.
 The deadline for submissions is April 30, 2018.
 Applications should be sent by e-mail to the address given below and include

 - A CV in English;